abernier/abernier/articles/shorty-domain.md

+# Shorty domain

+I always wanted my own short-domain...

 ![image](https://user-images.githubusercontent.com/76580/211225629-a5a56422-cfae-47b2-9742-baab67ef6beb.png)[^1]

 [^1]: Credits: https://www.flickr.com/photos/chmurka/2524849923

-I always wanted my own short-domain...

 You know, those user-friendly [youtu.be](http://youtu.be) links when you share a video, that redirect you to the full URL: